Toloka/docs/en/guide/concepts/budget.md

 ## Troubleshooting {#troubleshooting}

-{% cut "How do I connect to billing from Moscow or Saint Petersburg?" %}

-If the address is in Saint Petersburg, enter Saint Petersburg in the **Region** field, then specify the street, house number, and postal code.
-You don't need to fill out the other fields.

-If the address is in Moscow, enter Moscow in the **Region** field, then specify the street, house number, and postal code.
-[Learn more](refill.md#step-by-step) about connecting to billing.

-If it still doesn't work, [enter](../troubleshooting/troubleshooting.md) your full address with the postal code in the feedback form.
-We'll help you fill out the fields correctly.

-{% endcut %}

 {% cut "When I top up my account, I see an amount 1000 times greater than I planned.
 What happened?" %}

 That's normal.
 For example, if you entered $25 and you see "25,000", it's still $25 with a decimal delimiter.
 Your account will be topped up by $25 at the current exchange rate.
 You'll see the amount in rubles when you proceed to payment.

-{% endcut %}

-{% cut "Why do we top up our account in a non-Russian currency?" %}

-Toloka is an international platform for users from different countries.
-The platform is provided by the Swiss company Yandex Services AG.

 {% endcut %}